 - Year of Production

 - Where relevant if the chin bar is a protective element of the helmet

-Once approved as meeting the Regulation there are several other markings that need to be added:
+Once approved as meeting the regulation, several other markings need to be added:

 - Approval number relevant to the number of revisions (.06)